 By Justin Pelletier

-Student Bio: Justin Pelletier is a second-year law student at Suffolk University Law School, concentrating in Business Financial Services.
-He is a staffer on the Journal of High Technology Law.
+Student Bio: Justin Pelletier is a second-year law student at Suffolk University Law School, concentrating in Business Financial Services Law.
+He is a staffer on the Journal of High Technology Law and a candidate for LLM in Taxation 2021 through Suffolk University Law School.
 Justin received a Bachelor of Arts Degree in Sociology and Justice Studies from the University of New Hampshire.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.